Friday, February 6, 2015

 • It is on a crossroad, not an artery:

-• There us no space for soldiers to assemble and the street behind the church is much too narrow for such a purpose:
+• There is no space for soldiers to assemble and the street behind the church is much too narrow for that purpose:

 The decor is influenced by the Sacré-Cœur